-About the author Mr. Barlow is a former special operations officer and intelligence officer of the South African Defence Force.
+Mr. Barlow is a former special operations officer and intelligence officer of the South African Defence Force.
 The author was also the founder of the private military company, Executive Outcomes and author of the book "Executive Outcomes" (Galago Publishing, 2007).

 8 The New York Times, 10 February 2009